netlify/netlify-identity-widget/README.md

 # Netlify Identity Widget

 A component used to authenticate with Netlify's Identity API.
+[Live demo](https://identity.netlify.com)

 For a lower level library to the underlying `GoTrue` API, see [gotrue-js](https://github.com/netlify/gotrue-js).